||Magnificent 7 Trail

 (The trail isn't an official part of the Mag 7.

-Bull Run is a 4.7-mile route from Highway 313, and was the last section
+Bull Run is a 5.4-mile route and was the first section

 edge of Bull Canyon.

-the Gemini Bridges road about 1/4 mile above the parking area.
-From Bull
+the Gemini Bridges road about 1/4 mile above the parking area for a visit

-Run, proceed east downhill and turn right to the Bridges.
+Run, turn right on the dirt road to the Bridges.
 As you hit

 [ Bull Run Trail page

-Gemini Bridges road about a mile and a half below the Bull Run trailhead.
+Gemini Bridges road right as it leaves Highway 313 the Bull Run trailhead.

-It connects directly to the uphill trailhead of Arth's Corner.
-Not part of
+It connects directly to the uphill trailhead of Arth's Corner, right where

-the official Mag 7, this trail creates some loop and figure-eight riding
+the first part of the Mag 7, and creates some loop and figure-eight riding